qchenevier/MBA_memoire/doc/reaction_actor.md

 - **Culture issues:** On another level, previously autonomous country managers require coaching to grow comfortable working in an environment of centralized shared services and standardized processes [@Westerman2011].

+**Engage the organization:** People can be a much bigger obstacle to successful digital transformation than any complex technology.
+Two main characteristics of communication in a digital world are making mobilizing the workforce easier:
+- Moving away from "cascading" information through traditional hierarchical channels toward enterprise-wide large scale communication: webcasts, internal social networks or PC-based video conferencing [@Westerman2011].
+- Moving away from a one-way "broadcasting" model of communication toward offering people in the organization the opportunity to engage in a real dialogue around the transformation: wikis, discussion forums, blogs and so on.
+Enterprise 2.0 tools are powerful tools to help mobilize and align the workforce towards digital objectives [@Westerman2011].
+Successful organizations have not only created awareness through communication, but have increased the level of transparency and trust through this open dialogue [@Westerman2011].

 #### Learning fast & experimenting as a method.

 **Experimentation:** Experimentation as the implementation of the lean Startup methodology of testing assumptions and constantly experimenting with controlled risks.
 A final and critical pre-requisite for experimentation is a willingness to fail.
 By integrating experimentation as a core value and adopting approaches like Lean Startup, enterprise failures, while still accepted as an inevitable part of risk, can be quick, relatively painless and insightful.
 Accepting failure free people, ideas and capital for future learning and breakthroughs [@VanGeest2014].